Framing the text: Title and reference list

 Aim for clarity

-If choosing a so-called compound title (a title consisting of two elements separated by a colon, for instance), make sure that both parts of the title are relevant and necessary.
+If choosing a so-called compound title (a title consisting of two elements separated by a colon), make sure that both parts of the title are relevant and necessary.
 A short and-to-the-point title is usually more efficient than a long and convoluted one.

 Use informative words